Table of Contents

 In this example, we start with organizations (.orgs) because .org domains are generally strong.
 You’ll want to avoid pitching to other flower companies.
 After all, why would a flower company link to a competitor’s resource?

 My first search would be something like this:

 - Inurl:.org “Flower Resources”

-After I get a sense of the types of organizations that have flower resources, I can find patterns in the URLs.
+After I get a sense of the types of organizations that have flower resource pages, I can find patterns in the URLs.
 Do they use /resources, /links, /helpful-resources, etc?

 Pro Tip: Make sure the resource pages have outgoing dofollow links!
-If a website is only linking to their own material or have nofollows, the chances of them adding your link are very slim.
+If a website is only linking to their own material or uses nofollow tags, the chances of them adding your link without a nofollow tag are very slim.

 - Inurl:.org + inurl:resources + “gardening

-This will give me most (if not all) .org websites that have the word “resources” in the URL and also has the word “gardening” somewhere on the page.
-From here I would make any number of searches to get different results and find patterns in the types of pages/URLs I am looking for.
+This will give me most (if not all) .org websites that have the word “resources” in the URL and the word “gardening” somewhere on the page.
+From here I could make any number of searches to get different results and find patterns in the types of pages/URLs I am looking for.